Spinal Decompression for Neck Pain

 In some cases, after bone and disc material are removed, the affected bone (vertebrae) parts may be joined together (spinal fusion) to stabilize them.

 Surgery is only done to relieve severe symptoms of neck pain caused by pressure on the nerve roots (especially from a herniated disc).
 This pressure on the nerve roots may also cause arm pain, numbness, or tingling; leg pain, numbness, or tingling; or problems with bladder or bowel control.
-In these cases, surgery usually helps relieve symptoms.
+In these cases, surgery may not help the neck pain itself, but it usually helps relieve other symptoms.
 But even neck pain caused by pressure on the nerve roots is usually first treated without surgery.

 |Primary Medical Reviewer||William H. Blahd, Jr., MD, FACEP - Emergency Medicine|